curl/everything-curl/usingcurl-returns.md

 (unless `--silent` is used).
 That error message may add some additional info or circumstance to the exit status number itself so the same error number can get different error messages.

+## "Not used"

+The list of exit codes above contains a number of values marked as 'not used'.
+Those are exit status codes that aren't used in modern versions of curl but that have been used or were intended to be used in the past.
+They may very well be used in a future version of curl.

+Additionally, the highest used error status in this list is 90, but there is no guarantee that a future curl version won't decide to add more exit codes after that number.